SQueen19/web103_finalproject/README.md

 Designed and developed by: Sydelle Nyegamo and Ulykbek Khairulla

-🔗 Link to deployed app:
+🔗 Link to deployed app: Not provided yet

 ## About